ORANGE

 Shape

 A finite (and usually convex) region of space defined by the intersection of multiple quadric surfaces.
 The Shape is implemented using a single IntersectRegion, which is an implementation that builds the underlying surfaces and bounding boxes.
-Shapes should be as simple as possible, aligned along and centered on the Z axis.
+Shapes should be as simple as possible, aligned along and usually centered on the z axis.

 Solid